rupor-github/wsl-ssh-agent/README.md

 ## WSL 2 compatibility

-At the moment (at least with build 19041.153) AF_UNIX interop does not seems to be working with WSL 2 VMs.
+At the moment (at least with build 19041.450) AF_UNIX interop does not seems to be working with WSL2 VMs.
 Either that or I simply cannot figure out how to make it work.
 Hopefully this will be sorted out eventually.
 Meantime there is an easy workaround (proposed by multiple people) which does not use wsl-ssh-agent.exe at all and relies on combination of linux socat tool from your distribution and [npiperelay.exe](https://github.com/jstarks/npiperelay).
-Simply add following lines in your .bashrc/.zshrc:
+Put npiperelay.exe somewhere on devfs for interop to work its magic (I have `winhome ⇒ /mnt/c/Users/rupor` in my $HOME directory for that) and add following lines in your .bashrc/.zshrc:

 ```
 export SSH_AUTH_SOCK=$HOME/.ssh/agent.sock